-Another commercial under counter ice maker popular on the market is a cabinet-style ice maker.
+Another commercial undercounter ice maker popular on the market is a cabinet-style ice maker.
 It blends discreetly into the existing counter space.
-These ice makers are most popular amongst offices, boardrooms and small bars.
+These are popular options for office ice makers, boardrooms and bar ice machines for small bars.
 However, since these are smaller machines, their yield is only around 50 lbs. of ice per day.

 The Ice Machine May Fit, But Should It?